The Hidden Risks of Internal Staff Attending Alarm Call-Outs

 Employee Safety Risks Of Attending Alarm Call-Outs:

-Relying on employees to attend alarm call-outs may seem convenient, but it places their health and safety in jeopardy.
-Most staff members are not trained to deal with unpredictable situations such as confronting intruders, managing fire hazards, or handling vandalism.
+Relying on employees to attend alarm call-outs may seem convenient on the surface, but it places their health, safety, and wellbeing at unnecessary risk.
+Most staff members simply aren’t trained or prepared to deal with unpredictable situations — whether that means confronting an intruder, navigating a dark and unsecured building, or assessing potential fire hazards, electrical faults, or vandalism.

 Without the right skills, protective equipment, or authority, they are exposed to unnecessary danger that could result in physical injury, emotional stress, or long-term wellbeing issues.